Commercial Kitchen Extraction Regulations

 - Heat control.

-Professional extraction system installers need to understand the design performance and capacity of your ventilation system to ensure adequate ventilation.
+Like designers, professional extraction system installers need to understand the design performance and capacity of your ventilation system to ensure adequate ventilation.
 Therefore, always seek experienced and respected installers that can evidence their skills.

 If you don’t have a previous installation or data isn’t available, the installer will recommission the system and produce a detailed performance report.